avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

       python3 runScripts/runAna3AIMEC.py

 ..
 Note::
    In the default configuration, the analysis is performed on the simulation result files located in ``NameOfAvalanche/Outputs/anaMod/peakFiles``, where anaMod is specified in the aimecCfg.ini.
 There is also the option to directly provide a path to an input directory to the :py:func:`ana3AIMEC.ana3AIMEC.fullAimecAnalysis`.
-However, the peak field file names need to have a specific format: *A_B_C_D_E.asc*, where:
+However, the peak field file names need to have a specific format: *A_B_C_D_E.*, where:

    - A - *releaseAreaScenario*: refers to the name of the release shape file
    - B - *simulationID*: needs to be unique for the respective simulation